yolacanesra-hub/ishikawa-deblurring-framework/README.md

 ## Reproducibility

 * Random seed is fixed (rng(0))
-* Images are normalized to [0,1]
+* Data are normalized to [0,1] when applicable
 * All parameters are defined in the main script

-### Signal Processing Extension
+## Signal Processing Extension

 The proposed Ishikawa-type iterative framework is also implemented for one-dimensional signal enhancement and restoration.
-This extension demonstrates the flexibility and general applicability of the method beyond image deblurring tasks.
+This extension demonstrates the flexibility and general applicability of the method across different data modalities.

 ## Notes